-Coordinate at the local and national level (if applicable) with the institutions involved in Resource Management, municipalities, companies.
+PROFESSIONAL PRIMARY RESPONSIBILITIES Social Worker Coordinate at the local and national level (if applicable) with the institutions involved in Resource Management, municipalities, companies.
 Accompany the woman to medical appointments, to locating housing, to the management of support resources, and to accompanied discharge processes.
 Manage the enrollment of children in nearby schools to ensure the educational process is not disrupted.
 Conduct weekly talks on topics of social interest such as sexual violence, prevention of sexually transmitted diseases (STDs), sexual and reproductive health, employment, budgeting for families, among others.
 Prepare reports and make necessary referrals at the time of discharge.
 Participate in interdisciplinary assessment and follow-up sessions.

-· Children's Assess each child's situation and their individual needs upon entry to Psychologist the center, particularly the impact of being a witness to Domestic Vi- olence.
-Reconstruct the history of each child, explore the mother-child rela- tionship.
+Accoss each shild's situation and their individual peops upon Children's Psychologist Assess each child's situation and their individual needs upon entry to the center, particularly the impact of being a witness to Domestic Violence.
+Reconstruct the history of each child, explore the mother-child relationship.
 Provide individual psychological care.
 Organise workshops for children on children's rights; prevention of sexual abuse; gender identity and roles; conflict resolution.
 Develop and teach mothers early stimulation techniques and develop at least one daily activity for each age group of children.
 Develop weekly talks or workshops for mothers on topics related to parental rights, parenting, among others.
 Support the work of the teacher in reinforcing educational activity.
 In case of child sexual abuse, assist in the reporting process and empower children.
-Promote play between children and their mothers.
 Prepare reports and make necessary referrals at the time of discharge.
 Participate in interdisciplinary assessment and follow-up sessions.

-It is important to note that the care model document includes a detailed description of the standardized methodological guidelines by area of intervention and content of the training processes by discipline, which complements the above information.
+It is important to note that the care model document includes a detailed description of the standardized methodological guidelines by area of intervention and content of the training pro-cesses by discipline, which complements the above information.